EleniQ/Pandas_Challenge/README.md

 From this dataframe I have extracted all other data.
 Topics covered include:
-  Dataframe Merging/n
+  Dataframe Merging,
-  GroupBy/n
+   GroupBy,
-  Dataframe formatting/n
+   Dataframe formatting,
    Binning

 ### Additional Comments
 My thought process commentary is included within the code itself.
 I have left this in so you can see the natural process I took to complete this task.